starbaseGo/responsivedatavisualization/exercises/chapter-04/exercise-2/exercise.md

 Brush up on your CSS by building out the results list from the Cocktail Guide discussed in the chapter.
+The markup has been provided for you.
+Designs can be found in the /resources/cocktail directory.